daisybutler/Fizzo-Bar-and-Lounge-Milestone-Project-1-/README.md

 All images were obtained from [Unsplash](https://unsplash.com/).

 ### Acknowledgements
-This project received imspiration from [The Alchemist](https://thealchemist.uk.com/) and [Coya](https://www.coyarestaurant.com/mayfair/) restaurant websites.
+This project received inspiration from [The Alchemist](https://thealchemist.uk.com/) and [Coya](https://www.coyarestaurant.com/mayfair/) restaurant websites.